techidaily/site-win11-tips/source/_posts/addressing-error-3-fix-for-windows-10-nvidia-opengl.md

 ## 5\.
 Reinstall the Affected Software

  The software for which error code 3 occurs might have corrupted DLL files.
 Reinstalling the affected software will repair corrupted files by replacing them with fresh new ones.
-You can remove desktop software or UWP apps via Settings or the Control Panel (Programs and Features) as outlined in our[article about uninstalling programs within Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
+You can remove desktop software or UWP apps via Settings or the Control Panel (Programs and Features) as outlined in our [article about uninstalling programs within Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .

 ![The Programs and Features Control Panel applet](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/programs-and-features3.jpg)